am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

 ## Formatting a Table

-Now that you have created the table, you can format it to improve its appearance and readability.
+Now, you will learn how to format tables to improve its readability.

 1. Click on any cell within the table.
 This will activate the Table Tools tab, and you will see the Design tab appear on the Excel ribbon.